Google-Health/healthcare-streaming-simulator/infrastructure/README.md

 # Overview

-This directory holds code to deploy infrastructure required to run the data engineering pipelines.
+This directory holds code to deploy infrastructure required to run the simulator.

 # Requirements